tedchen0001/OSCP-Notes/README.md

 [AutoRecon](https://github.com/Tib3rius/AutoRecon): multi-threaded network reconnaissance tool which performs automated enumeration of services<br>
 [explainshell](https://explainshell.com/): explain command-line<br>
 [SecLists](https://github.com/danielmiessler/SecLists): It's a collection of multiple types of lists used during security assessments, collected in one place

+## Exam Restrictions

+[linPEAS](https://www.offensive-security.com/offsec/understanding-pentest-tools-scripts/): Understanding the tools/scripts you use in a Pentest